The SDSN at the 2025 UN High-Level Political Forum

 Organizers: SDSN, International Science Council (ISC), the Stockholm Environment Institute (SEI), the United Nations Development Programme (UNDP), and the UN Department of Economic and Social Affairs (UN DESA)

-Science Day 2025 will offer an open platform for dialogue between scientists, policy-makers, and global actors to assess how science is contributing to the Sustainable Development Goals (SDGs) and where more support is needed.
-As progress on the 2030 Agenda stalls, this year’s event will focus on addressing implementation gaps while exploring the future of sustainable development.
-By showcasing innovation, fostering collaboration, and encouraging forward-thinking, Science Day 2025 aims to position science as a vital partner in shaping solutions for a complex and uncertain global landscape.
+Science Day 2025 offered an open platform for dialogue between scientists, policy-makers, and global actors to assess how science is contributing to the Sustainable Development Goals (SDGs) and where more support is needed.
+As progress on the 2030 Agenda stalls, this year’s event focused on addressing implementation gaps while exploring the future of sustainable development.
+By showcasing innovation, fostering collaboration, and encouraging forward-thinking, Science Day 2025 sought to position science as a vital partner in shaping solutions for a complex and uncertain global landscape.

 Organizers: SDSN, GEIDCO, the Permanent Mission of China to the UN, and UNDP

-This HLPF side event will highlight the importance of leveraging clean energy as a driver of long-term, inclusive economic growth, full employment, and productive international collaboration.
-It will showcase successful case studies, policy innovations, and scalable models tailored to the unique contexts of countries in the Global South.
-A key feature will be the discussion of the report Accelerate the Green and Low-Carbon Development of Energy, Promote the Modernization of the Global South, which draws on China’s practical experience in energy and industrial development.
+This HLPF side event highlighted the importance of leveraging clean energy as a driver of long-term, inclusive economic growth, full employment, and productive international collaboration.
+It showcased successful case studies, policy innovations, and scalable models tailored to the unique contexts of countries in the Global South.
+A key feature was the discussion of the report Accelerate the Green and Low-Carbon Development of Energy, Promote the Modernization of the Global South, which draws on China’s practical experience in energy and industrial development.
 By convening policymakers, technical experts, and development partners, the event aims to present concrete solutions that improve the efficiency of energy transitions, strengthen international cooperation, and accelerate progress toward a greener, more resilient future — supporting the achievement of the SDGs.

 Globalizing Sustainability: Training for Green Jobs Through the Ages of Globalization